 You may want to invest in an ACT prep course before you take the exam since the typical ACT score is 29.This institution has a superior retention rate, with 93.0% of first years returning for their sophomore year.
 Want to know more details on George Washington University's campus?
 Have a virtual tour.

 Every student pursuing a degree in Finance & Financial Management needs to look into Fairfield University.
 At Fairfield University, 12.6% of undergrads major in Finance.
 It is established in the suburban area of Fairfield, Connecticut.

 Fairfield U has a leading women's soccer team.Every additional year of school causes students to take on more debt, so Fairfield U's impressive 76.6% graduation rate is something to pay attention to.
-If you're interested in knowing more, you can view every one of Fairfield University's rankings here.
+Go deeper to check out just how Fairfield University ranks in other categories.

 Miami University - Oxford is among your top options if you want to study Finance & Financial Management.
 Soon after graduation, Finance students typically make an average of $53,714 at the beginning of their careers.
 This is a tremendous opportunity for students who prefer the style of a small college town.

 With the diverse student body at Miami of Ohio, you'll have numerous opportunities to learn from individuals from many cultures.This school features a superior freshman retention rate, with 90.0% of first-year students coming back for their second year.
 Look at a few school videos for more information on student life is like.

 It's difficult to beat Lehigh University if you wish to pursue Finance & Financial Management as a major.
 At Lehigh University, 11.1% of undergraduate students major in Finance.
 Bethlehem, Pennsylvania is an ideal surrounding for individuals who appreciate the fast-paced city life.